ChrisJAdamek/cryptoTools/README.md

 The Metamask Mobile app has a built-in browser.
 You will need to use this browser for any tasks that involve authenticating ownership of an account (these tasks are marked as 'CONNECT').

-While there are numerous security implication of self-custodying valuable tokens (particularly on a mobile application), this tutorial will not involve assets of value.
-Accordingly, it is not necessary to the best practices of self-custody (for example, using a hardware wallet).
-The accounts generated for the purpose of this tutorial should be abandoned once the series of tutorials is complete (with the NFTs transferred to a more secure account as a momento, if desired).
+While there are numerous security implications of self-custodying valuable tokens (particularly on a mobile application), this tutorial will not involve assets of any value.
+Accordingly, it is not necessary to follow self-custody best practices (for example, using a hardware wallet).
+The accounts generated for the purpose of this tutorial should be abandoned once the series of tutorials is complete - with the NFTs transferred to a more secure account (as we may want to use this to simulate DAO voting in future).

 ### Discord